 5 Tips to Level Up Your Referral Marketing Game

-By that, we mean referral marketing, which may sound almost archaic in today's uber-digital, connected world, but the act of a recommendation from one person to another about a company, product, or service still holds water in terms of stimulating, driving conversions, and long-term growth.
+By that, we mean referral marketing, which may sound almost archaic in today's uber-digital, connected world, but the act of a recommendation from one person to another about a company, product, or service still holds water in terms of stimulating driving conversions, and long-term growth.

 Now that we have your attention, how about the fact that referred customers are less likely to cease relationships with your company, which makes them more loyal to your brand.
-Think of it this way: when a friend recommends a restaurant, and you enjoy said restaurant, the likelihood that you return to that restaurant again and again increases massively.
+Think of it this way: when a friend recommends a restaurant, and you enjoy said restaurant, the likelihood that you return to it, again and again increases massively.

-Make customer service a focal point
+Make customer service a focal point.

-Thinking back to our restaurant example from a moment ago: People, of course, expect the food at a restaurant to be at a certain level of quality, but even if the chef has an off night, a positive experience in terms of customer service can often make up for gaps in the quality of the meal.
+Thinking back to our restaurant example from a moment ago: People, of course, expect the food at a restaurant to be of a certain level of quality, but even if the chef has an off night, a positive experience in terms of customer service can often make up for gaps in the quality of the meal.
 I don't know about you, but I'm more apt to give a café a second chance if the food wasn't quite up to snuff, but the customer service is exceptional.

 This is how much a positive service experience matters to customers and why emphasizing exceptional customer service relative to your referral marketing is perhaps the most crucial principle or best practice of referral marketing.

-What's really important with customer service (and referral marketing in general) is that elements of sales and marketing strategy from what may seem like a bygone era still matter, still work, and still need to be a focal point of your overall business operations.
+What's important with customer service (and referral marketing in general) is that elements of sales and marketing strategy from what may seem like a bygone era still matter, still work, and still need to be a focal point of your overall business operations.

-Social media is your friend
+Social media is your friend.

-Naysayers may argue that using social media to help spread the word about some kind of referral program may simply be white noise given the saturation of the social media landscape, or that customers might feel your referral content is too 'spammy.'
+Naysayers may argue that using social media to help spread the word about some kind of referral program may simply be white noise, given the saturation of the social media landscape, or that customers might feel your referral content is too 'spammy.'
 But this is where creating specific, unique, or even local-centric referral content can help cut through the noise and help your message find its audience.

-While not every company has the ability or latitude to level a local-angle, those that do should not shy away from emphasizing local offers and featuring best-fit local customer testimonials as part of their referral marketing program.
+While not every company has the ability or latitude to level a local angle, those that do, should not shy away from emphasizing local offers and featuring best-fit local customer testimonials as part of their referral marketing program.

-Take part in local activities
+Take part in local activities.

 - Taking part in local activities